 Lastly, given that we’re human, there’s no getting around that some professionals are more knowledgeable, better organized, more emotionally intelligent, and/or better communicators than others, attributes that don’t necessarily have anything to do with a person’s years of experience or hourly rate.
 Try to find out about these types of characteristics as well.

 Make your choice based on a trusted recommendation and some of your own research.

 Unresolved emotional issues very frequently interfere with the resolution of legal issues.
-It can lead to one or both people causing long delays by refusing to engage in discussion, getting stuck on a particular issue, and/or creating conflict in situations that should objectively be fairly uncomplicated.
+It can lead to one or both people causing long delays by refusing to engage in discussion.
+Parties may get stuck on a particular issue, and/or create conflict in situations that should objectively be fairly uncomplicated.